paldepind/functional-frontend-architecture/examples/file-uploader/README.md

 ## Other notes

+- The progress bar is rendered as SVG using @yelouafi 's [builder][svg] (not yet part of snabbdom, but it works great!)

 - The example is intended to be a step towards a realistic stand-alone file uploader, i.e. a 'widget' or reusable component.
 So `main` and `app` give a picture of how you would integrate it into a real app.
 Comments